• Skip to primary navigation

 Ingredient notes

-• Greek yogurt: I prefer using full-fat Greek yogurt for this sauce, it gives a wonderfully thick consistency and creamy texture.
+• Greek yogurt: I prefer using full-fat Greek yogurt for this dip, it gives a wonderfully thick consistency and creamy texture.
 You can sub low-fat Greek yogurt if you want, or even regular yogurt.
 See the FAQ section below for more discussion on using regular yogurt.

 • Olive oil: I like to use extra virgin olive oil because it has the most flavor, but if you don't have it, regular olive oil would also work ok.